droideveloper/MVPAndroidKotlin/README.md

 ## for Android Architecture MVP (Model View Presenter)

-you need to install as follows in build.gradle file:
+you need to install as follows in build.gradle file: (androidx)

 ```
-  implementation 'org.fs.architecture:mvp:0.0.19'
+  implementation 'org.fs.architecture:mvp:2.0.0'
 ```

 ## for Android Reactive Extensions on UI (uibinding)

-you need to install as follow in build.gradle file:
+you need to install as follow in build.gradle file: (androidx)

 ```
-  implementation 'org.fs.rx.extensions:uibinding:0.0.14'
+  implementation 'org.fs.rx.extensions:uibinding:2.0.0'
 ```